SAMSON#

 Returns:

-A tuple with the status as the 1st value and the result as the 2nd value.
-If OK was clicked, then the 1st value of the tuple is True and the second one is the chosen value.
-If Cancel was clicked, then the 1st value of the tuple is False and the second one is currentValue.
+A tuple (status, value).
+If OK was clicked, status is True and value is the chosen value.
+If Cancel was clicked, status is False and value is currentValue.

 Return type: